rjhowell44/getting.started/README.md

 Provide a Project name and optional description - notification settings can be changed at anytime.

-Select `SUBMIT`, and then select the name-link for your new project to go to the `Spaces tab` which should look as follows.
+Select `SUBMIT`, and then select the **project-name-link** for your new project to go to the `Spaces tab` which should look as follows.

 ![New Project Spaces Tab](images/new-project-spaces-tab.png)